TheTrio/SlickConvert/README.md

 2. [Gson](https://github.com/google/gson) - A Java serialization/deserialization library to convert Java Objects into JSON and back
 3. [JFoenix](http://jfoenix.com/) - JFoenix is an open source java library, that implements Google Material Design using java components.

-## Is SlickConvert ready for consumer use

-At present, SlickConvert is not for consumer use.
-It's still in its development phase, and several bugs are to be expected.

-## When will SlickConvert be released for the public

-There is no fixed timeline for the release of SlickConvert.
-However, we're hoping to release SlickConvert for the public by the end of 2021.

 ## Which version of Java do I need

 SlickConvert requires [Java 8](https://www.oracle.com/java/technologies/javase-jre8-downloads.html) in order to run properly.
 Versions below or above 8 are not expected to run because of structural changes in the JRE(Java Runtime Environment).